 - Build new system restore point during each program update before each AVG program update launch, a system restore point is created.
 In case the update process fails and your operating system crashes you can always restore your OS in its original configuration from this point.
 This option is accessible via Start / All Programs / Accessories / System tools / System Restore, but any changes can be recommended to experienced users only!
-Keep this check-box ticked if you want to make use of this functionality. - Use DNS update mark this check box to confirm you want to use the update files detection method that eliminates data amount transferred between the update server and AVG client; - Require confirmation to close running applications (switched on by default) will help you make sure no currently running applications will be closed without your permission if required for the update process to be finalized; - Check computer time mark this option to declare you wish to have notification displayed in case the computer time differs from the correct time more than specified number of hours.
+Keep this check-box ticked if you want to make use of this functionality. - Use DNS update (on by default) with this item marked, once the update is launched, your AVG Internet Security 2011 looks up the information about the latest virus database version and the latest program version on the DNS server.
+Then only the smallest indispensably required update files are downloaded, and applied.
+This way the total amount of data downloaded is minimized, and the update process runs faster. - Require confirmation to close running applications (switched on by default) will help you make sure no currently running applications will be closed without your permission if required for the update process to be finalized; - Check computer time mark this option to declare you wish to have notification displayed in case the computer time differs from the correct time more than specified number of hours.